SFE Attorneys: Ryan McLellan & Sean Conner

 Amount Claimed: $715,000

-Smith Freed Eberhard partner Ryan McLellan and (now) Senior Associate Sean Conner achieved an impressive motion for summary judgment in defense of a construction company faced with a wrongful death suit.
+Smith Freed Eberhard partner Ryan McLellan and (now) partner Sean Conner achieved an impressive motion for summary judgment in defense of a construction company faced with a wrongful death suit.

 Ryan and Sean’s client was contracted to replace a ferry crossing in a remote area along the Willamette River.
 The project required a large pit (about 30 feet long by 10 feet deep) to be dug.
 Large signs and roadblocks were put in place to close the road and work area, and to alert anyone who might venture out toward the construction.
 In 2011, a few months into construction, an elderly woman with partial dementia presumably became lost from her usual shopping route around town and ended up at the worksite well after dark.
 The woman attempted to drive around the barricade, but her car became stuck.
 She then exited the car, crossed the barricade, and fell into the pit, later dying of hypothermia.
 The plaintiff alleged that the lack of fencing around the pit constituted negligence on the part of the defendant.